Fiscal Operations Manual

 Section 411: Travel

-Prior to departure, the traveler must contact the appropriate Business Center regarding the applicable policy for lodging expenses.
-Unit policy for lodging may be based on either approved lodging per diem or actual lodging receipts and must be applied to all travelers from the same unit.
+Prior to departure, the traveler should contact the appropriate Business Center regarding the applicable policy for lodging expenses.
+Unit policy for lodging must be applied in the same manner to all travelers from the same unit.

-Conference Lodging - Actual and reasonable lodging expenses over the allowable lodging per diem rate are reimbursed as a conference lodging exception when documentation is provided.
+- Conference Lodging – Reimbursed at actual and reasonable lodging expenses over the allowable lodging per diem rate when conference documentation is provided.
 Appropriate documentation regarding the conference lodging rate should include a copy of conference registration information showing location, dates of conference, conference hotel(s), and single room rate.
 If registration materials are not available from the traveler or the conference website, the head of the department should sign and date a statement specifying that the event meets the criteria for a “conference exception”.
 The statement must also include a brief description of the event, the agenda, the date(s), location, attendees, and the single room lodging rate.
 This statement must accompany each attending employee’s travel reimbursement request and will be retained for audit.
 Lodging taxes are included under Miscellaneous Expenses.

 Non-Commercial Lodging - Travelers utilizing non-commercial lodging facilities (e.g.: travel trailer, motor home, staying with family members or friends) are provided a daily payment of $25.00 regardless of duration or location.